Frequently Asked Questions

 How much experience do I need in order to become a locum?

-Generally, you would need 12-18 months’ local authority experience as a social worker after completing any period of protected workload and support as a newly qualified social worker.
-Every manager is different, but very few will consider newly qualified social workers for locum.
+Generally, you’ll need around 12–18 months of local authority experience after completing your period of protected workload and support as a newly qualified social worker.
+While expectations can vary between managers, most are unlikely to consider newly qualified social workers for locum roles.

 What is usual for a support worker salary?

-Support worker salary in the UK can vary depending on various factors such as the region, employer, level of experience, and the specific field of support work.
+Support worker salaries in the UK can vary depending on factors such as location, employer, level of experience, and the type of support work involved.

-On average, the annual salary for a support worker in the UK ranges from £16,000 to £25,000.
-However, this figure can vary significantly.
-Entry-level support workers or those with limited experience might earn closer to the lower end of the range, while experienced support workers, those in supervisory roles, or those working in specialized areas may earn higher salaries.
+On average, support workers can expect to earn between £16,000 and £25,000 per year.
+However, this can vary quite widely.
+Those starting out or with limited experience are more likely to be at the lower end of the scale, while more experienced support workers, those in senior or supervisory roles, or those working in specialist areas may earn higher salaries.